 Tempe is home to what might be the ultimate swimming pool: the Kiwanis Wave Pool.
 Tickets are inexpensive, $7 for ages 13 and up and $5 for kids from 2-12.
 For a few extra dollars you can rent tubes and rafts for the water slides or just to use for floating in the water.
 No need for sunscreen – this water fun is completely indoors.
 Check the Kiwanis Wave Pool website for hours of operation.

 Cool off at one of Tempe’s splash pads.
 The Tempe Marketplace Splash Pad is located in the heart of The District at Tempe Marketplace and surrounded by a shaded seating area for parents, and lots of great shops.
-It’s also close to excellent restaurants, including a few spots where you can get an iced beverage or dessert, such as MoJo Yogurt, Cold Stone Creamery, Coffee Bean & Tea Leaf and Nekter Juice Bar.
+It’s also close to excellent restaurants, including a few spots where you can get an iced beverage or dessert, such as MoJo Yogurt, Cold Stone Creamery and Nekter Juice Bar.
 It is open daily from 7 a.m. until 11 p.m.
 On Friday and Saturday evenings, parents can also enjoy live musicians who play within earshot of the splash pad.

-Scheduled to open summer 2018 is a brand new splash playground at Kiwanis Park.
-This will be a perfect addition to the many offering at Kiwanis Park Along with the wave pool, batting cages, boat rentals and more.
+Check out The Cloud – the newest splash playground in Tempe at Kiwanis Park.
+This is the perfect addition to the many offerings at Kiwanis Park.
+Along with the wave pool, batting cages, boat rentals and more.
 Be sure to check the website for the official opening date.

 The Phoenix Zoo, located in beautiful Papago Park, has several splash pads and water play areas.